OpenSILEX/opensilex/opensilex-doc/src/main/resources/installation/production.md

 You must start a MongoDB Replica Set to allow transaction usage with MongoDB.

-So you need to strat MongoDB daemon with option `--replSet opensilex`.
+So you need to start MongoDB daemon with option `--replSet opensilex`.

 `opensilex` meaning the name of your replica set and it can be changed.